TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/TypoScriptConfiguration/Index.rst

 TypoScript Setup
 """"""""""""""""

-.. @TODO: describe main purpose of the file.

 File ``setup.typoscript`` is a little it more complex, so we explain it section by section.
 First, add the following lines to that file.

 ::